Does your child find it hard to settle at night?

 4. Educate your child on how worries affect their bodies

 Help your child understand what is happening to their body and make sense of their worries.
-A great book which I often recommend to clients is What to Do When You Worry Too Much and I’m also a huge fan of GoZen which has fun online animations for coping with OCD and anxiety for all the family.
+A great book which I often recommend to clients is What to Do When You Worry Too Much.
 I also have a great book in my room about sleep which is actually for toddlers but children are naturally fascinated by how their bodies work and it gets them talking.
 This is the key to get them talking, to feel heard and understood.

 5. Encourage your child to talk about uncomfortable feelings

 Some children naturally resist what is uncomfortable and push it away.
+Smiley’s Sweet Dreams Bedtime Pack has some videos and worksheets to help with this.
 Some parents are uncomfortable around their child’s uncomfortable feelings.
 However, unexpressed feelings come back bigger or manifest in other unhealthy ways.
 I have two suggestions for this:

 I’m sure you don’t, but just in case here are Smiley suggestions on